 The main character of Spirited Away is a spoiled 10-year-old girl named Chihiro, who is unhappy about moving to a new home and going to a new school.
 According to Miyazaki, he based the character of Chihiro on his friend’s 10-year-old daughter who visited with him each summer.

 The story begins with Chihiro and her parents driving to their new home, but her father becomes lost on the way.
-As they try to get their bearings, they find an entryway to a mysterious tunnel; Chihiro’s parents decide to investigate.
+As they try to get their bearings, they find an entryway to a mysterious tunnel, and Chihiro’s parents decide to investigate.
 On the other side of the tunnel is what appears to be an abandoned theme park.
-Chihiro’s parents find food at one the stalls and help themselves to the meal.
+Chihiro’s parents find food at one of the stalls and help themselves to the meal.
 Chihiro declines to eat, and goes off to explore more of the park.

 During her exploration of the park, she comes across an older boy who warns Chihiro she must leave the park before it is dark.
 Night is quickly falling when she returns to the food stall, and discovers that her parents have turned into pigs.

-When Chihiro tries to go back the way the family came, she finds that the grassy area is now covered with water; Chihiro also discovers that she is able to see through her hands.
-The older boy finds her and convinces her to eat something in the spirit world; if she doesn’t, she will vanish.
+When Chihiro tries to go back the way the family came, she finds that the grassy area is now covered with water.
+Chihiro also discovers that she is able to see through her hands.
+The older boy finds her and convinces her to eat something in the spirit world, because if she doesn’t, she will vanish.
 The boy gives Chihiro some advice on what she needs to do in order to survive in that world.
 The rest of the film follows Chihiro’s adventures as she tries to find a way to return her parents to normal and be able to go home.

 In Spirited Away, Miyazaki tells compelling “coming of age” story.
 After her experiences in the spirit world, Chihiro changes from a spoiled girl to one who is more appreciative of other people and the world around her.
 Chihiro’s growth as a character was believable, and I also believe she can be a relatable character to viewers who are around her age.